mdn/content/files/en-us/web/javascript/reference/lexical_grammar/index.md

 > **Warning:** If you want scripts to be runnable directly in a shell environment, encode them in UTF-8 without a [BOM](https://en.wikipedia.org/wiki/Byte_order_mark).
 Although a BOM will not cause any problems for code running in a browser, it is not advised to use a BOM with a hashbang in a script — because the BOM will prevent the script from working when you try to run it in a Unix/Linux shell environment.
 So if you want scripts to be runnable directly in a shell environment, encode them in UTF-8 without a BOM.

 You must only use the `#!` comment style to specify a JavaScript interpreter.
-In all other cases just use a `//` comment (or mulitiline comment).
+In all other cases just use a `//` comment (or multiline comment).

 ## Keywords